alal4465/CTF_Writeups/ROP Emporium[badchars-64bit]/README.md

 1.xor the bad chars in our string with a key
 2.use "pop r12 ; pop r13 ; ret" to set r12 to the string, r13 the desired address
 3.use "mov qword ptr [r13], r12 ; ret" to write the string to memory
-for each xored char:
+preform step 4,5 for each xored char:
 4.use "pop r14 ; pop r15 ; ret" to set r14 to the key,r15 to the address of the char
 5.use "xor byte ptr [r15], r14b ; ret" to xor them

 6.use "pop rdi ; ret" to point rdi to our decrypted string in memory
 7.call system
 8.profit????